Battlefield: Bad Company

 Battlefield: Bad Company is a 2008 first-person shooter game developed by DICE and published by Electronic Arts for the PlayStation 3 and Xbox 360.
-Part of the Battlefield series, it was released in North America on 23 June 2008, followed by a European release on 26 June.
+It is the sixth installment in the Battlefield series.
+It was released in North America on 23 June 2008, followed by a European release on 26 June.

 While previous installments were mostly released for PCs, Bad Company was the first game to be developed for consoles and feature a full single-player campaign.
 Its story follows protagonist Private Preston Marlowe and his exploits to steal gold from mercenaries along with his squad in the midst of a war between the United States and Russia.

 The game emphasizes squad-based combat, while retaining the vehicular and large-scale multiplayer warfare of the previous entries.
 It also marks DICE's debut of its studio-developed Frostbite engine, which allows for highly-destructible environments, such as the ability to blow holes through walls.
 The engine has since been updated and used in later titles.

 Bad Company received mostly positive reviews from critics, who praised the story's humor and technical aspects such as sound, atmosphere and the game engine.
 A sequel, Battlefield: Bad Company 2, was released in 2010.